Adi Said: UiTM FC

 After a successful trial in December 2018 (including scoring a hat-trick in a friendly), Adi signed a one-year contract with Malaysia Premier League side UiTM FC, becoming the first Bruneian local-born expatriate footballer ever.
 He scored within twenty seconds of his debut in a 1–3 victory against PDRM FA on 1 February, managing to get into the scoresheet twice.
 After two goals and six assists, he was released by UiTM FC in late May.

 Back to DPMM

 Two months later, Adi returned to DPMM FC and made his first appearance since coming back in the 3–3 draw against Warriors FC on 6 July.
-He scored his first goal since his return in the 3-0 victory over Geylang International on 2 August, in a game where his younger brother Hakeme debuted for the first team and shared a scoresheet with.
+He scored his first goal since his return in the 3–0 victory over Geylang International on 2 August, in a game where his younger brother Hakeme debuted for the first team and shared a scoresheet with.
 He netted a brace in the penultimate league fixture which was a 5–4 home win against Hougang United on 29 September.

 Kota Ranger

 At the start of the 2020 Brunei Super League, Adi left DPMM to join Kota Ranger FC, reuniting him with his brother Amalul Said.
 He also became the team captain, taking over from Afi Aminuddin.
 He made his debut at the 2020 Piala Sumbangsih on 8 February, scoring a hat-trick against MS ABDB.
+A month later, he scored a brace in Kota Ranger's first fixture of the 2020 Brunei Super League, a 7–0 win over Setia Perdana on 2 March.
+However after scoring yet another goal against IKLS-MB5 the following week, the league was stopped and discontinued due to the COVID-19 pandemic.

+Due to a period without an internal COVID-19 outbreak the 2021 Brunei Super League was held in June and Adi scored in all of the six matches played by Kota Ranger including five goals against Panchor Murai as well as a hat-trick against Kuala Belait until August when the league was abandoned yet again due to the reappearance of COVID-19 inside the country.